 Andrew Frederick Cowie

-Andrew Cowie is a long time Linux user & advocate, but somewhat unusually was an infantry officer in the Canadian army, having graduated from Royal Military College with a degree in engineering physics.
-He saw service across North America and a tour in Bosnia.
-He later ran operations for an mobile internet company in Manhattan and was a part of recovering the firm after the Sept 11 attacks.
+Andrew Cowie is a long time Linux engineer, but—somewhat unusually—started his career as an infantry officer in the Canadian army, having graduated from Royal Military College, Kingston with a degree in engineering physics.
+He saw service across North America and a tour in the former Yugoslavia.
+He later ran operations for a mobile internet company in Manhattan and was a part of recovering the firm after the Sept 11 attacks.

 Moving to Australia he founded a consulting form helping a worldwide clientèle on their operations management, specializing in planning and executing major upgrades to critical infrastructure.
 He also has significant experience helping startups solve difficult problems in uncertain and complex environments.

 He later worked as head of engineering at a hosting company where designed and deployed a scalable infrastructure and established Haskell as the working language for all internal systems with a view to improving the calibre of software being developed.
 Moving into financial services, he was an engineering manager in the Systems Engineering group at Commonwealth Bank with accountability for operations and engineering on their Big Data™ analytics platform and later led the integration between containerized infrastructure and cyber security.

 Andrew has recently joined innovative AI startup daisee as VP Engineering.
 Already successfully using Haskell to power their speech analysis system, Andrew is thrilled to be working with a talented team of engineers and data scientists on the challenge of scaling up as the company continues to grow.